d0iasm/book.rvemu/src/hardware-components/03-csrs.md

 `MODE` can add alignment constraints on the value in `BASE`.
 When `MODE` is 0, the next program counter is set to the value in `BASE` is used as it is.
 When `MODE` is 1, the next program counter is set to the value of `BASE` + 4 × `cause`.
-The value of `cause` can be gotten in trap cause registers in the following section.
+The value of `cause` can be gotten in trap cause registers.

 ### Machine Trap Delegation Registers (medeleg/mideleg)